Wednesday, July 19, 2017

 Space Rocks

 THE MONOLITH MONSTERS-1957-Space rocks fall on a small town and become giant sized when exposed to water.
 Geologist Dave Miller (Grant Williams; he starred in THE INCREDIBLE SHRINKING MAN the same year) tries to figure out why townsfolk are turning into carbon.
 Naturally Miller's girlfriend Cathy (Lola Albright; mainly a TV actress who died in 2017) takes kids on a rock hunt with disastrous results.
 Miller and the sheriff (William Flaherty) team up to find a solution and a frustrated newspaper publisher Cochrane (busy radio and character actor Les Tremayne) tries to assist them.
+They bring in Prof. Flanders (Trevor Bardette).
 A little girl in shock (Linda Scheley) helps them find a cure for the carbon crisis but the monoliths still threaten the town.

 John Sherwood directed this unusual low budget '50's sci-fi film (a year after making THE CREATURE WALKS AMONG US) which features no “bug eyed monsters” and a lot of talk about silica.
 Paul Frees narrates, William Schallert (as a weatherman) and Troy Donahue have un-billed roles..
 Co-screenwriter Robert M. Freaco penned TARANTULA in 1955.
 Jack Arnold has a story credit.